sjmikler/pytorch-symbolic/docs/quick_start.md

 there exists a nonempty set of input nodes and a nonempty set of output nodes.
 If your architecture meets the above conditions, it can be created in a functional manner.

+### Features

+* Keras-like API
+* Multiple inputs and outputs
+* Layers can be shared between models
+* Works with any user-defined module
+* Produces fast models with CUDA Graphs acceleration available

 ### Introduction

 To create a linear classificator without hidden layers, you can write following: